fiskurgit/Statisk/README.md

 You can override any global command-line configuration by adding a hidden comment on the first line of the markdown file, this is just a key value pair in the same way you'd pass on the command-line:

-* `<!--- -foreground,#cc00ff -->` - this will set the foreground dither for this markdown file only to purple
+* `<!--- -foreground #cc00ff -->` - this will set the foreground dither for this markdown file only to purple

 ## Examples